DETONsith/Musical-Helpers/README.md

-# A Game programmed in Godot using GDScript to help people develop relative hearing
+# A Game programmed in Godot using GDScript.
+It has the objective to help people develop relative hearing
 # Inlcude: Menu, Configs, Gameplay with random notes and a Score with visual GUI.